sicktastic/antwonlee.github.io/playbook.md

 <h2>Introduction</h2>

 This is my personal playbook to become a better developer each day.
 Currently, my focuses are working with Ruby on Rails, Salesforce, Swift, and ReactJS development.
-These are technologies I enjoy using and want to learn.
+These are technologies I enjoy using and learning everyday.

 ### My philosophy of being a good developer (Mission Statement):
 Be humble yet confident.
 Learn new things each day to improve the world one code